lajuma/dots/README.md

-# jQueryDots
+# dots
-jQuery user interaction: user can draw / remove dots to a canvas (study project)
+minimalistic user interaction project (jQuery): users can draw/remove dots to/from a canvas, includes some animation with GSAP